Chemical Property Prediction Under Experimental Biases: Experiments

 \subsubsection{Prediction accuracy depending on indicators for biased sampling.}

-We further investigate why the IPS approach successfully corrects the bias while the DIRL approach fails, by visualizing the prediction accuracy depending on the indicators used in the biased sampling scenarios.

-Due to space limitations, we only show the predictive performance for the chemical property u0 in Figure~\ref{fig:u0_mae}.
-The horizontal axes in the figure correspond to the indicators, namely, (a) the number of atoms, (b) the proportion of double/triple/aromatic bonds, (c) the value of the HOMO-LUMO Gap (gap), and (d) the value of u0, respectively.
-The vertical axis corresponds to the average test MAE (that is, the smaller, the more accurate).
+We further investigated why the IPS and CFR approaches successfully corrected the bias by visualizing the prediction accuracy depending on the indicators used in the biased sampling scenarios.
+Because of space limitations, we only show the predictive performance for the chemical property mu and u0 of QM9 in Figure~\ref{fig:mae_indicators}.
+Similar results can be observed on other tasks.
+The horizontal axes in the figure correspond to the indicators, namely, (a) the number of atoms, (b) the proportion of double/triple/aromatic bonds, (c) the value of the HOMO-LUMO gap (gap), and (d) the value of the target (i.e., mu for the top and u0 for the bottom), respectively.
+The top four figures correspond to the average test MAE (that is, the smaller, the more accurate) of predicting mu of QM9 and the bottom four figures correspond to the average test MAE of predicting u0 of QM9.

-Under Scenario 1, most of the molecules used for training have a number of atoms ranging from 3 to 15.
-For molecules with 15 or more atoms, mainly in the test data set, IPS consistently outperforms the other methods.
-Under Scenario 2, most of the molecules used for training have a proportion of double/triple/aromatic bonds higher than 0.3.
-Again, on those molecules with proportion less than 0.3, IPS consistently performs better than the others.
-Similarly in Scenarios 3 and 4, we observe the advantage of IPS for the smaller indicator values corresponding to the test datasets.
+For predicting mu, according to the MAE comparison results, we know that both IPS and CFR achieved significant improvements of predictive performance for all scenarios and CFR outperformed IPS.
+Under Scenario 1, most of the molecules used for training had a number of atoms ranging from 5 to 15.
+For predicting mu of molecules with 15 or more atoms, primarily in the test dataset, IPS and CFR consistently outperformed the baseline method, and in addition, CFR consistently outperformed IPS.
+Under Scenario 2, most of the molecules used for training had a proportion of double/triple/aromatic bonds higher than 0.4.
+Again, on those molecules with proportion less than 0.4, IPS and CFR consistently performed better than the baseline method, and CFR almost outperformed IPS.
+Similarly in Scenarios 3 for predicting mu, we observed the advantage of CFR for the smaller indicator values (less than 0.2) corresponding to the test datasets.
+However, we failed to observe the similar advantage of CFR obviously in Scenario 4 for predicting mu.